VoxleOne/SpinStep/docs/01_rationale.md

 Traversal selects paths based on angular proximity rather than positional distance

 The key insight illustrated is that SpinStep represents a paradigm shift from thinking about traversal as "stepping from point A to B" to thinking about it as "rotating from one orientation to another" using quaternion mathematics.
 This creates a fundamentally different way of navigating through spaces or data structures.

 ## Application Domains: Orientation as Primary Constraint

-**Scene Graphs**: The orientation-centric approach could revolutionize how objects relate to each other.
-Instead of simply tracking parent-child positional relationships, scene graph traversals could prioritize maintaining consistent relative orientations as objects move or animate.
+**Scene Graphs**: Instead of simply tracking parent-child positional relationships, scene graph traversals could prioritize maintaining consistent relative orientations as objects move or animate.
 This could lead to more natural-looking interactions and transformations, particularly for complex articulated structures like character models.

 **Spatial Indexing**: Traditional spatial partitioning (octrees, KD-trees) focuses on positional proximity.
 A quaternion-enhanced spatial index could prioritize objects with similar orientations, which would be invaluable for tasks like finding all objects "facing" a particular direction - critical for visibility determination, lighting calculations, or directional queries.